KarlMeierMattern/Full-Stack/ReactJS.md

 > [!NOTE]
 > - In React, `useState`, as well as any other function starting with `use`, is called a Hook.
 > - Hooks are special functions that are only available while React is rendering.
-They let you “hook into” different React features.
+They let you “hook into” different React features like state.
 > - Hooks can only be called at the top level of your components or your own Hooks.
 > - You can’t call Hooks inside conditions, loops, or other nested functions.
 > - Hooks are functions, but it’s helpful to think of them as unconditional declarations about your component’s needs.